An Ottawa-based writer, storyteller, and arts educator, Maria Saba was born and raised in Iran.

-Maria has received grants from Canada Council for the Arts, Ontario Arts Council and the City of Ottawa in English literature and served on various art juries.
-The winner of PEN Canada Scholarship for Writers in Exile and Wallace Stegner Grant for the Arts and an alumnus of Banff Centre Writing Studio (2016) and Bread Loaf Writers’ Conference (2022), Maria has a PhD in theoretical chemistry from the University of Toronto.
+Maria has received grants from Canada Council for the Arts, Ontario Arts Council, the Saskatchewan Arts Board, and the City of Ottawa and served on various art juries.
+She attended Banff Centre Writing Studio, Banff Residency, residency at Al Purdy A-Frame, Tyrone-Guthrie in Ireland, and Bread Loaf Writers’ Conference.
+Maria holds a PhD in theoretical chemistry from the University of Toronto.
+Born and raised in Iran, she now lives in Ottawa.

 http://mariasabaye.blogspot.ca